Discover and Explore Temecula Wineries and Vineyards

 Also referred to as the Napa Valley of Southern California and the “jewel” of Riverside County, Temecula Valley Wine Country is home to over 40 wineries that produce over 50 different varietals of award-winning wines.

 Whether you are visiting for a day trip to one of the many family-owned wineries, or a prolonged visit at a quaint bed and breakfasts or full-service resort, Temecula Wine Country offers something unique and exciting for everyone.
-In fact, it was included in Wine Enthusiast’s 10 Best Wine Travel Destinations of 2019!
+In fact, it was included in Wine Enthusiast’s 10 Best Wine Travel Destinations!

 Temecula Wineries Map